svaarala/duktape/doc/low-memory.rst

     hardware initialization, communications, etc; 384kB is a more realistic flash target

-* 256-384kB flash memory (code) and 128kB system RAM
+* 256-384kB system flash memory (code) and 128kB system RAM

   - Duktape feature options are needed to reduce memory usage